 The Burbank Airport Station would have both underground and above-ground facilities.
-Above-ground facilities would span up to 70 acres and would include a station building (which would house ticketing areas, passenger waiting areas, restrooms, and related facilities), pick-up/drop-off facilities for private automobiles, a transit center for buses and shuttles, surface parking areas, and stormwater capture/drainage facilities.
+Aboveground facilities would span approximately 70 acres and would include a station building (which would house ticketing areas, passenger waiting areas, restrooms, and related facilities), pickup/drop-off facilities for private automobiles, a transit center for buses and shuttles, surface parking areas, and stormwater capture/drainage facilities.
 Underground portions of the station, which include the train boarding platforms, would be beneath Cohasset Street, along which runs the boundary between the city of Los Angeles to the north and the city of Burbank to the south.
 There would be two HSR tracks at the Burbank Airport Station.

 The Burbank Airport Station would have up to 3,210 surface parking spaces in multiple lots by 2040.
 Approximately 1,640 of these spaces would be available by the start of HSR operations (2029).
+Proposed surface parking would be in addition to any parking spaces that might be included in the replacement terminal project if the Preferred Alternative site is ultimately selected (see Chapter 8, Preferred Alternative).
 The preliminary station layout concept plan is shown on Figure 2-29 and a cross-section of the underground and above-ground facilities are shown in Figure 2-30.
 This EIR/EIS analyzes the Burbank Airport Station project footprint displayed on Figure 2-29 as permanently affected because no additional temporary construction easements are identified beyond the permanent area required to construct, operate, and maintain the station.
 This is the assumption based on the current level of design.